opentracing-contrib/java-specialagent/README.md

 ### 2.1 Installation

 The [<ins>SpecialAgent</ins>](#41-specialagent) has 2 artifacts: main and test.
-These artifacts are built by Maven, and can be obtained by cloning this repository and following the [Building](#2121-building) instructions, or downloading directly from Maven's Central Repository.
+These artifacts are built by Maven, and can be obtained by cloning this repository and following the [Development Instructions](#212-for-development), or downloading directly from Maven's Central Repository.

 #### 2.1.1 In Application